-- 6. Unless given leave by the Court, each party or their representative must attend the PC in person. - 7.
-If a party, or their representative, wishes to appear otherwise than in person (e.g. by telephone or video link), they must apply to the Court at least 14 days prior to the date scheduled for the PC, stating why personal attendance is not possible. - 8.
-The party or representative attending the PC must: - a) be familiar with the substance of the issues in dispute; - b) be prepared to identify and discuss the issues in dispute in an attempt to reach a resolution; and - c) have authority to resolve the appeal or any issue in dispute. - 9.
-Each party must act reasonably and genuinely in the PC. - 10.
-If a party fails to attend the PC or is not represented by a person with appropriate authority, the Member or Judicial Registrar presiding may terminate the PC and make any order as to costs as they consider appropriate.
+- 14. Each PC will be for one (1) hour. - 15.
+The party or representative attending the PC must: - (a) be familiar with the substance of the issues in dispute - (b) be prepared to identify and discuss the issues in dispute in an attempt to reach a resolution, and - (c) have authority to resolve the appeal, or any issue in dispute. - 16.
+Each party must act reasonably and genuinely during the PC. - 17.
+If a party fails to attend the PC or is not represented by a person with appropriate authority, the convenor presiding may terminate the PC and make any order as to costs they consider appropriate.